ANUBIS: Proposal to search for long-lived neutral particles in CERN service shafts: Introduction

-In this Letter, we propose to complement and extend the exciting off-axis LLP search programme by taking advantage of the 18~m diameter, 56~m long PX14 installation shaft of the ATLAS experiment.
-The detector structure, \emph{AN Underground Belayed In-Shaft search experiment} (ANUBIS), would consist of a number of tracking stations belayed into the shaft and affixed to its walls, instrumenting approximately 15,000~m$^3$ with dedicated LLP detectors.
+This paper documents the original proposal of a new {\em transverse} experiment to significantly extend the growing LLP search programme by taking advantage of the 18~m diameter, 56~m long PX14 installation shaft of the ATLAS experiment.
+The detector structure, \emph{AN Underground Belayed In-Shaft search experiment} (ANUBIS), would consist of four tracking stations belayed into the shaft and affixed to its walls, instrumenting an active volume of about 15,000~m$^3$ with dedicated LLP detectors, as illustrated in Fig.~\ref{fig:cavern}.
 Using the existing infrastructure of the PX14 shaft yields acceptance for a wide range of LLP lifetimes while maintaining competitive installation and operation costs.
-In this proof-of-concept study we make a concrete design proposal for ANUBIS, discuss the possible detector technologies and approximate cost estimates, and compare the expected sensitivity reach to that of the ATLAS and the proposed MATHUSLA experiments for a benchmark model with exotic Higgs boson decays into LLPs.
+This proof-of-concept study makes a concrete design proposal for ANUBIS, discusses the possible detector technologies, provides first approximate cost estimates, and compares the expected sensitivity reach to that of the ATLAS and the proposed CODEX-b and MATHUSLA experiments for a benchmark model with exotic Higgs boson decays into LLPs.
+The benchmark, motivated by Neutral Naturalness~\cite{Giudice:1998bp,Burdman:2006tz,Argyropoulos:2021sav}, is endorsed by the Physics Beyond Colliders initiative~\cite{Beacham:2019nyx} and featured in its ESPPU 2026 submission~\cite{PBC:2025sny}.